Sushilkumar168141/Web-Scraping-from-Equity-Master/README.md

 # Web-Scraping-from-Equity-Master
-In this project, I created a python script to collect data from Equity Master (https://www.equitymaster.com/), and store it in a text file, for further analysis.
+In this project, I created a python script to collect data from **870 different pages** from Equity Master (https://www.equitymaster.com/), and store it in a text file, for further analysis.

 ### Steps
 1. Importing  libraries